Succinate—hydroxymethylglutarate CoA-transferase

-Thus, the two substrates of this enzyme are succinyl-CoA and 3-hydroxy-3-methylglutarate, whereas its two products are succinate and (S)-3-hydroxy-3-methylglutaryl-CoA.
+The two substrates of this enzyme characterised from rat liver are meglutol and succinic-CoA.
+Its products are HMG-CoA and succinic acid.

-This enzyme belongs to the family of transferases, specifically the CoA-transferases.
+This enzyme is a transferase, specifically a CoA-transferase.
 The systematic name of this enzyme class is succinyl-CoA:3-hydroxy-3-methylglutarate CoA-transferase.
 Other names in common use include hydroxymethylglutarate coenzyme A-transferase, and dicarboxyl-CoA:dicarboxylic acid coenzyme A transferase.